sthysel-freight/labstack/README.md

 In short:

-- install a fullstack host, something like a recent pi
+- install a labstack host, something like a recent pi
 - ansible is used to prep the pi for docker and keep things tight
 - dotfiles to keep the pi environment sane
 - docker-compose is used to maintain the service stack